software-students-fall2022/specification-exercise-team-13/README.md

 - Many students have similar complaints about the registration system and its navigation.
 This is a clear problem for an untapped market.

 ### End Users
+Information consolidated from interviews with five NYU students.

 #### Needs
 - Students value high professor ratings.